utkabobr/DuckPro-Kobra3/README.md

 🇷🇺 [Readme на русском языке](./README.ru.md)

 # My other projects

 [<img src="/.github/img/bk_badge.png">](https://github.com/utkabobr/BeamKlipper) [<img src="/.github/img/sb_badge.png">](https://github.com/utkabobr/SliceBeam)

 ## Features (Simple)

+> This custom firmware is still a work in progress.
+Even if it might be usable on a day to day basis, it might require advanced manipulations from the user.
+Please do not use it unless you know what's you are doing

 - Web interface (Mainsail/Fluidd):
   - Send g-code files directly from Prusa/Orca Slicer
   - Full control of Kobra 3 from computer/phone
   - View and control bed mesh map
   - Change printer's configuration
+  - Access to USB camera
   - etc
 - Removed some shady tricks in printer.cfg (accelerometer additional config, etc.)
 - SSH access (user: `root`, pass: `rockchip`)
 - ADB access (port: `5555`)

 ## Installation

-1. Update to the latest supported firmware (Now it's 2.3.5.3)
+1. Update to the latest supported firmware (now it's 2.3.5.3)
 2. Download latest archive from [Releases](https://github.com/utkabobr/DuckPro-Kobra3/releases/latest)
 3. Unpack folder from it onto the FAT32 USB drive (Do not rename or move anything)
 4. Power on the printer and wait it to boot